The Most Common Turkey Locator Calls

 This fact becomes evident when listening to pre-fly-down gobbles, which often come in a volley.

-Note: Using a gobbler call as a locator also has an additional side benefit.
-Toms are highly territorial during the spring months and will often respond aggressively whenever another tom is perceived to be in the area.
+Note: Using a gobbler call as a locator also has a side benefit.
+Toms are highly territorial during the spring months and often respond aggressively whenever another tom is perceived to be in the area.

-It is not uncommon to see a tom sprint into range after hearing the sound of a gobbler call.
+It is common to see a tom sprint into range after hearing the sound of a gobbler call.

-While many different types of turkey calls can be used as locators, the most effective ones are typically those that sound like a gobble.
-With enough practice, it is possible to mimic a tom’s gobble with nearly any type of call.
+While many types of turkey calls can be used as locators, the most effective ones typically sound like a gobble.